-With respect to SoCalGas/SDG&E's proposed North-South Pipeline Project, the utilities are committed to meeting and exceeding safety requirements, protecting the safety of workers and the public, and assuring adequate records and retention with respect to the Project.
+With respect to the Proposed Project, the Utilities are committed to meeting and exceeding safety requirements, protecting the safety of workers and the public, and assuring adequate records and retention.

-22 VI.
+VI.
 QUALIFICATIONS

 My name is Deanna Haines.
 My business address is 555 W. Fifth St., Los Angeles, California, 90013.
+I am employed by SoCalGas as the Director of Gas Engineering for both SoCalGas and SDG&E.
-My current position is Director of Gas Engineering.
-I joined SoCalGas in 1988

-1 and have held various positions of increasing responsibility in the Transmission, Engineering, 2 Customer Service, and Environmental departments of SoCalGas.
-I have been in my current 3 position at SoCalGas since December 2013.
-I have a Bachelor of Science Degree in Chemical 4 Engineering from University of Southern California and a Masters in Business Administration from 5 University of Redlands.
-6 I have previously testified before the Commission.
+I joined SoCalGas in 1988 and have held various positions of increasing responsibility in the Transmission, Engineering, Customer Service, and Environmental departments of SoCalGas and SDG&E. I have been in my current position at SoCalGas since December 2013.
+I have a Bachelor of Science Degree in Chemical Engineering from University of Southern California and a Masters in Business Administration from University of Redlands.

+I have previously testified before the Commission.

-This concludes my supplemental prepared direct testimony.
+This concludes my prepared direct testimony.